- Forecasting is a strategic effort that accounts for many factors in an attempt to paint a picture of the future

 Forecasting demand allows you to:

 - Prepare your budget: Making smart financial choices takes data awareness.
-Expect to improve your cash flow, profit margins, operating costs and others when you act on data instead of guesswork.
+Expect to improve your cash flow, profit margins, operating costs, and others when you act on data instead of guesswork.

-- Stay supplied: Running out of stock of popular items during peak period can sink your growth and reputation at once.
+- Stay supplied: Running out of stock of popular items during peak periods can sink your growth and reputation at once.
 Demand forecasting is vital to effective inventory control, helping you have neither inadequate nor excessive inventory.

-- Ensure customer satisfaction: Customers bounces from sites that can’t deliver the goods.
+- Ensure customer satisfaction: Customers bounce from sites that can’t deliver the goods.
 Keeping inventory on hand is vital to your reputation and bottom line, and forecasting helps you ensure items stay stocked and customers stay happy.

 - Identify seasonal trends: Sales fluctuate through the year and a closer inspection can reveal actionable patterns.
-(T-shirts sell better in summer?)
+(Do T-shirts sell better in summer?)
 The next level is using this data to keep sales up all year long with data-driven marketing tactics like discounts. figuring out what discounts to offer on which products when to keep sales up all year long.

 - Evaluate best sellers: Delving into your sales data can illuminate why certain products sell better than others.
 Tweaking order volumes accordingly can help you mitigate loss and optimize sales.